garybgenett/gary-os/README.md

   * Customization or deep branding of overall system
   * Development of helper scripts/commands library, or customization of boot and "init" infrastructure
-  * Becoming a "live" desktop environment (X.Org GUI)
+  * Becoming a complete desktop environment (minimal X.Org GUI only)

 ## Rationale
 [Rationale]: #rationale